Trackear/auth/README.md

 # Trackear Auth

-Project to handle accounts and sessions creation for Trackear.app.
+Project to handle accounts, sessions and subscription hooks for Trackear.app.

 ## Install

-- Install docker
+- Install Docker
 - Install docker-compose
-- Make a copy of .env.sample and rename it to .env
+- Make a copy of `.env.sample` and rename it to `.env`
 - Make sure to complete the environment variables
-- Run docker-compose up
+- Run `docker-compose up`
 - Once completed, the app will be running on http://localhost:4000

 ## Environment variables